 Having books on this stuff for pre-teens means that they have a reliable source for information on topics that they may be too embarrassed to ask you about.
 And if you don't provide it for them, they will just go and look for it themselves.
 Which often means turning to google where they find highly sexualised information that they may not be ready for.

 Many parents worry that they will be sexualising their pre-teen by giving them this information about sex or that they are giving them permission to be sexual.
 This is far from the truth.
 If your pre-teen isn't quite ready for that amount of information they will either not bother to read it (as it doesn't interest them), or they will quickly forget about it (as it didn't make sense because they didn't understand it).
-You can read more about some of the doubts that parents have about sex education here.
-And you can read about the advantages of empowering your pre-teen with this knowledge here.
+You can read more in this article about some of the doubts that parents have about sex education.
+And you can read in this article about the advantages of empowering your pre-teen with this knowledge.

 Here you will find some of the essential books pre-teens should read about growing up.
 You will find a video review where I show you through the book, as well as links to Amazon, Book Depository and Booktopia.